-- 1. A meeting between the student and Campus Coordinator for Nursing Program/s will be arranged by the Campus Coordinator for Nursing Program/s. - 2.
+- 1. A meeting between the student and campus director for undergraduate nursing education will be arranged by the campus. - 2.
 Meeting will include discussion of policy and development of a plan which may include obtaining clinical agency permission for the student to practice in their facility.
 If the student cannot meet all clinical program requirements, the student will be referred for career counseling. - 3.
 Documentation of the meeting will be placed in the student's file.